 The way you are talking, are you saying that the federal government is aware of this alleged vote buying because since this accusation started, nothing has been heard from them?

 The much talked about anti-corruption fight of the President Muhammadu Buhari administration is nothing but a ruse, because he is more or less condoning instead of fighting corruption.
 It is appalling this is happening in the regime of a president and a party that boast of fighting corruption, they claim they are transparent but in actual fact they are endorsing corruption, so the question is why were honorable members forced to snap their ballots?
 It is unprecedented because the National Assembly has never been so desecrated the way we are seeing it today.
+It shows the illegitimacy of the Speaker because if he cannot win by simply convincing his colleagues to vote for him other than inducing them means he is not qualified to hold that position.
+People were captured on camera snapping their votes, some even placed their National Assembly ID Cards on the ballot before snapping for onward presentation to those who were top pay them thousands of dollars promised them.
+I can even forward to you the picture and videos of this charade.

 In all this, what did the Clerk of the National Assembly, Sanni Omolori do as the man who was in charge of inaugurating the 9th Assembly when this alleged vote buying was taking place?

 Unfortunately, the Clerk of the House seems to have endorsed what they were doing.
 He said something that day on the floor when we noticed this and I personally called his attention to it, he got up and said that his duty was to protect the sanctity of the voting system, but that if members were taking their cameras to take pictures, that it is their business if they chose to compromise their votes.
+What he did was like openly telling the lawmakers that they were free to go and compromise their votes.
+This has never been seen anywhere in the world before.

 In your opinion, what is the likely impact of this on the nation’s growing democracy?